Integrative Cancer Care • London

 • Timing considerations around your oncology schedule

-• Plan outline + “first steps” checklist
+• Plan outline + first-step checklist

 Weeks 1–4: Initial support